softwaretechnik-berlin/flexivis/README.md

 View specification prefix: `map`.

-Renders GeoJSON on an interactive map.
+Renders GeoJSON documents on an interactive map.

 The view allows the following configurations:

 - `center`: the latitude/longitude to center the map, e.g. `52.554101,13.463528`.